docker/docs/swarm/swarm_at_scale/deploy-app.md

 ## Task 1.
 Set up volume and network

 This application relies on both an overlay container network and a container volume.
 The Docker Engine provides these two features.
-You'll create them both on the swarm manager instance.
+Create them both on the swarm manager instance.

 1. Direct your local environment to the swarm manager host.